-- 2. Engineer reserves the right to reject, unprocessed, any RFI that the Engineer, at its sole discretion, deems already answered in the Contract Documents. - 3.
+- 1. Engineer reserves right to reject, unprocessed, any Request for Information (RFI) that Engineer, at its sole discretion, deems frivolous and/or deems already answered in the Contract Documents. - 2.
 RFI process shall not be used for requesting substitutions.
-Procedures for substitutions are clearly specified elsewhere in the Contract Documents.
+Procedures for substitutions are clearly specified elsewhere in Contract documents.